Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Abstract

 \section{Abstract}

-The standard cosmological model, known as the $\Lambda$CDM model, has long been regarded as highly successful in accurately describing a wide range of astronomical observations.
+The $\Lambda$CDM cosmolgical model has long been regarded as highly successful in accurately describing a wide range of astronomical observations.
 However, numerous observational findings have also provided hints of discrepancies from the predictions of the $\Lambda$CDM framework.
-We explore a phenomenological model that quantifies the deviation of the Hubble expansion rate from the standard scenario.
-The specific form of this model is expressed as $H^{2}(z) = H^{2}_{\rm \Lambda CDM}(\Omega_m, z)[1+\delta(z)]$.
-We consider three distinct forms for the deviation parameter $\delta(z)$: in model I, $\delta(z)=\delta_c$, where the deviation is constant and independent of redshift $z$; in model II, $\delta(z)=\delta_{c}z/(1+z)$, and in model III, $\delta(z)=\delta_{c}{\rm ln}(1+z)$, where the deviation varies with redshift $z$.
+We explore a phenomenological model that quantifies the deviation of the Hubble expansion rate from the standard scenario, which is expressed as $H^{2}(z) = H^{2}_{\rm \Lambda CDM}(\Omega_m, z)[1+\delta(z)]$.
+We consider three distinct forms for the deviation parameter $\delta(z)$: in model I, $\delta(z)=\delta_c$; in model II, $\delta(z)=\delta_{c}z/(1+z)$, and in model III, $\delta(z)=\delta_{c}{\rm ln}(1+z)$.
 Here, $\delta_c$ represents a constant value.
-To constrain the models, we utilize a comprehensive set of observational data, including baryon acoustic oscillations (BAO) data released by the Dark Energy Spectroscopic Instrument (DESI), distance priors derived from cosmic microwave background (CMB) observations by the Planck satellite, Hubble rate data obtained through the cosmic chronometers (CC) method, type Ia supernova (SNIa) data, and the Hubble constant ($H_0$) measured from local observations by the SH0ES collaboration.
+We utilize a comprehensive set of observational data to constrain the models.
 Our results show that for most combined datasets, $\delta_c$ tends to take on negative values for models I and II, while consistently taking positive values in model III.
-Our analysis further discloses that for model I, in which the deviation parameter is redshift-independent, there is a notable 2$\sigma$ deviation from the $\Lambda$CDM model when considering the combined datasets of DESI BAO+CMB+CC+SH0ES.
-However, this deviation decreases to less than $2\sigma$ once SNIa datasets are included.
-In contrast, model II remains consistent with the standard $\Lambda$CDM model across all datasets examined.
-Model III exhibits a significant deviation from the $\Lambda$CDM model, exceeding $2\sigma$ and reaching $3\sigma$ for the full combined datastes.
-The Akaike Information Criterion indicates that models I and II are consistent with the $\Lambda$CDM model, whereas model III is preferred over the standard $\Lambda$CDM model, with the $\Lambda$CDM model being substantially disfavored for the combined datasets DESI BAO+CMB+CC+SH0ES+DESY5.
-These results suggest that the Hubble expansion rate likely deviates from the standard $\Lambda$CDM prediction—a conclusion that aligns with various studies on dark energy, wherein dynamic dark energy is often favored over a cosmological constant.
+Furthermore, we find that both models I and II remain consistent with the standard $\Lambda$CDM model across all datasets examined.
+In contrast, model III exhibits a significant deviation from the $\Lambda$CDM model, exceeding $2\sigma$ for the full combined datastes.
+The AIC indicates that models I and II are consistent with the $\Lambda$CDM model, whereas model III is preferred over the standard $\Lambda$CDM model, with the $\Lambda$CDM model being disfavored for the combined datasets DESI BAO + CMB + CC + DESY5.
+These results suggest that the Hubble expansion rate likely deviates from the standard $\Lambda$CDM prediction.